Failure Masquerading as Success

 When success on my project this quarter leads to years of rework and confusion, that’s failure masquerading as success.

 I believe success does have tradeoffs.
-There are failures that always accompany success: having dinner with your family might mean someone else who doesn’t need to do that will get ahead instead of you.
+There are failures that always accompany success: having dinner with your family might mean someone else who doesn’t need to do that will get promoted instead of you.

-But I don’t believe that a wise definition of success has holistic collateral damage.
+But I don’t believe that a wise definition of success has collateral damage.
 I believe a life of peace and balance is possible.
 Anything else quickly becomes failure masquerading as success.